 There’s a second LinkedIn publishing option – posting updates to your stream.
 But this is a short-form publishing opportunity.
 Updates you post also appear in your homepage news feeds.

 Using LinkedIn’s Pulse, you’ll reap many of the benefits of having your own blog, with almost none of the headaches.
 All you’ll have to do is:

-- Post the content to Pulse and save it,
+- Copy and paste the content into a Pulse article and save it

-- Share the post on other social media outlets.
+- Share the article on your other social media outlets.

 What’s so great about the Pulse platform?

 Just like running your own blogsite, you’ll be building your personal brand . . . demonstrating your subject matter expertise and thought leadership, and communicating your personality and good-fit qualities for the employers you’re targeting.